 Before we start creating bins in tableau, we need a report.
 First, Drag and Drop the Product Key from Dimension Region to Rows Shelf.
 Next, Drag and Drop the Sales Amount from Measures Region to Filed region.
 Since it is a Measure value, Sales Amount will be aggregated to default Sum.

 Once you drag them, table report is generated as shown in the following screenshot.

 From the above screenshot, you can observe that there are 158 row

-In this example we are going to create Bins or Buckets on Product Key so, Please right-click on the Product Key dimension and select Create option and then select Bins option from the context menu as shown below.
+In this example we are going to create Tableau Bins or Buckets on Product Key.
+So, Please right-click on the Product Key dimension and select Create option and then select Bins option from the context menu as shown below.

 Once you select Bins option, a new window called Create Bin will be opened with default Name and default bin size 10.

 If you don’t know the bin size then click on the Load button.
 By clicking this button, the Tableau desktop will display the Minimum, Maximum, Difference values and also the best possible Bin size as shown below